cham11ng/sagarchamling.com/content/blogs/training/introduction-to-containers/introduction-to-kubernetes-lab/index.md

 # ping the application to get a response
 $ curl -L localhost:8001/api/v1/namespaces/sn-labs-$USERNAME/services/hello-world/proxy
-Hello world from hello-world-5d7cc94cb5-xn2tp!
+Hello world, hello-world-5d7cc94cb5-xn2tp!
 Your app is up and running!

 # run the command in loop, observe the Kubernetes load balancing the request
 # across the three replicas, each request could hit a different instance
 # of our application.
-$ for i in `seq 10`; do curl -L localhost:8001/api/v1/namespaces/sn-labs-$USERNAME/services/hello-world/proxy; done Hello world from hello-world-5d7cc94cb5-pskk6!
+$ for i in `seq 10`; do curl -L localhost:8001/api/v1/namespaces/sn-labs-$USERNAME/services/hello-world/proxy; done Hello world, hello-world-5d7cc94cb5-pskk6!
 Your app is up and running!
-Hello world from hello-world-5d7cc94cb5-pskk6!
+Hello world, hello-world-5d7cc94cb5-pskk6!
 Your app is up and running!
-Hello world from hello-world-5d7cc94cb5-xn2tp!
+Hello world, hello-world-5d7cc94cb5-xn2tp!
 Your app is up and running!
-Hello world from hello-world-5d7cc94cb5-pskk6!
+Hello world, hello-world-5d7cc94cb5-pskk6!
 Your app is up and running!
-Hello world from hello-world-5d7cc94cb5-xn2tp!
+Hello world, hello-world-5d7cc94cb5-xn2tp!
 Your app is up and running!
-Hello world from hello-world-5d7cc94cb5-pskk6!
+Hello world, hello-world-5d7cc94cb5-pskk6!
 Your app is up and running!
-Hello world from hello-world-5d7cc94cb5-rks8g!
+Hello world, hello-world-5d7cc94cb5-rks8g!
 Your app is up and running!
-Hello world from hello-world-5d7cc94cb5-rks8g!
+Hello world, hello-world-5d7cc94cb5-rks8g!
 Your app is up and running!
-Hello world from hello-world-5d7cc94cb5-pskk6!
+Hello world, hello-world-5d7cc94cb5-pskk6!
 Your app is up and running!
-Hello world from hello-world-5d7cc94cb5-xn2tp!
+Hello world, hello-world-5d7cc94cb5-xn2tp!
 Your app is up and running!

 # delete the deployment and service
 $ kubectl delete deployment/hello-world service/hello-world